BeresIvan/BuyingBanksy/README.md

 Future developement would be to add the test to the this repo and include test that navgiate the content of each page.

-To run the test collection clone the following repo (https://github.com/buildgal/banksy-test) Then run the command below
+To run the test collection clone the following repo (https://github.com/buildgal/banksy-test) Then run the commands below
 ```
+$npm i
 $npm run test-local
 ```